-Creating a bookmark is how you link to resources that you want you students to read, look at or use.
-You can bookmark to books, journals and journal articles through the library catalogue but you can also bookmark to webpages, online videos (YouTube or BoB), and online documents (Government publications for example).
+Creating a bookmark and adding it to a reading list is what allows students to see and access the reading materials for their module.
+You can create bookmarks to books, e-books, journals and journal articles through the library catalogue but you can also bookmark to webpages, online videos, and online documents (governmental or legal publications, for example).

-The information below goes through creating the main type of bookmarks and there are FAQs at the bottom of the page.
+The information below gives guidance for creating bookmarks.
+There is also a list of FAQs at the bottom of the page.

 Use the 'Add Resource' option which appears as you scroll through a reading list to search for books and add them to the reading list immediately.

 Below is a short video showing you how to add books to a list:

 Once you have added a book to a reading list, you can edit the bookmark to indicate a particular chapter as appropriate.
 This is particularly useful if the book is an edited work and you know the chapter name and author.

 Alternatively, you can add a student note to the bookmark to indicate the chapter details if this is easier.

 Below is a short video showing how to edit a bookmark to add chapter information.